bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     ...
-    To each proposition about which it reasons, our robot must assign some degree of plausibility, based on the evidence we have given it; and whenever it recieves new evidence it must revise these assignments to take that new evidence into account.
+    To each proposition about which it reasons, our robot must assign some degree of plausibility, based on the evidence we have given it; and whenever it receives new evidence it must revise these assignments to take that new evidence into account.

 Sounds like a pretty cool robot!
 So our goal now is to build a reasoning